sHeemskerk/vagrant-typo3cms/README.md

-vagrant-typo3cms
+Vagrant setup for TYPO3CMS
 ================

-Vagrant setup for TYPO3CMS.
-Ansible will install all required setups for the server environment.
+Ansible will install all required packages for the server environment.
 TYPO3 environment checks will just run fine.

 Environment